-All email applications use certain terms and commands that you will need to understand before using email.
-The examples below use Gmail's Compose pane and Message pane to introduce basic email terms, but these will still be applicable for Yahoo! or Outlook.com.
+All email applications use certain terms and commands you will need to understand before using email.
+The examples below use Gmail's Compose pane and Message pane to introduce basic email terms, but these will still be applicable for Yahoo! and Outlook.

 Click the buttons in the interactive below to learn more about the Compose pane.

 Whenever you send an email, you'll add recipients to the To: field.
 Recipients are the people you are sending the email to.
 You will need to type the email address for each recipient.
-Most of the time, you'll add recipients to the To: field but you can also add recipients to the Cc: or Bcc: fields.
+Most of the time you'll add recipients to the To: field, but you can also add recipients to the Cc: and Bcc: fields.

-You must have an email address for any person you wish to email.
-All emails addresses have a username, the @ (at) symbol, and the email provider's domain.
+You must have an email address for any person you want to email.
+All email addresses have a user name, the @ (at) symbol, and the email provider's domain.
 Email addresses must be entered correctly or the message won't be delivered.

-Cc stands for "carbon copy."
+Cc stands for carbon copy.
 This is used when you want to send an email to someone who is not the main recipient.
-This helps to keep that person "in the loop" while letting them know that they probably don't need to reply to your message.
+This helps to keep that person in the loop while letting him or her know that there's no need to reply to your message.

 The subject should say what the email is about.
 Keep the subject brief, but give the recipients a reasonable idea of what's in the message.